One hundred years after its opening, the Panama Canal has transformed from a United States military project into a symbol of Panama's economic rise.

 According to media reports, the firm "Hong Kong Nicaragua Canal Development," backed by Chinese billionaire Wang Jing, wants to build a 278 kilometer-long canal between the Pacific and the Atlantic there.

-Costs for the controversial project are expected to be around $50 billion, for which at least 400,000 hectares of jungle must be cut down.
+are expected to be around $50 billion, for which at least 400,000 hectares of jungle must be cut down.

 "I don't believe that China really wants to build a new channel.
 The project is simply too huge," said Harvard's Maurer.
 "It's probably about the Chinese nailing down the rights for a free trade zone, which is also a part of the contract with Nicaragua."